vedantwalia/MyMusicVisualisationProject/README.md

 If you are on MacOS, you can also use the `plutil` command to convert the XML to JSON.
 (Please note that the `<date>` elements have to be converted to `<string>` first)

 `plutil -convert json -o output.json input.plist`

+You can replicate the same on your end by exporting your `Library.xml` file from your Apple Music by going to `File > Library > Export Library` and running the Python code against the file.